 There are multiple ways to use HackerRank effectively.
 I found the following to work for me and be the most fun:

 Get better in specific areas.
-HackerRank does great job at splitting tracks by subdomains.
+HackerRank does a great job at splitting tracks by subdomains.
 If you know that you need to get better at Graph Theory- you have a section dedicated to that.
 In fact, the Algorithms are divided by the following subdomains:

 And these are just the Algorithms… There are other tracks there as well!